 Below is a quick description of each type of assessment.

-Math and Reading assessments administered to students at the beginning of their Math and ELA courses.
-This test is used to help establish a student's proficiency baseline.
-This test must be taken with in-person proctoring.
+Math and Reading assessments are administered to students at the beginning of their Math and ELA courses.
+These tests are used to help establish a student's proficiency baseline.
+These tests must be taken with an approved proctor.

 Math and Reading benchmarks will be administered in between first and second semesters of Math and ELA Courses.
-These tests must be taking with in-person proctoring.
+These tests must be taken with an approved proctor.

 Math and Reading assessments administered to students at the end of Math and ELA courses are used to measure academic growth.
-This test must be taken with in-person proctoring.
+These tests must be taken with an approved proctor.

 4 State Assessments: